 The shell comprises two valves that are composed of calcite or chitinophosphate (calcium phosphate plus organic matter).
 The pedicle (or ventral) valve is typically externally convex.
 The other valve (the brachial or dorsal valve) may be similar but, in some brachiopods, it is extremely concave or more rarely conical.

 Many brachiopods have their valves hinged together, typically by a pair of ventral teeth and dorsal sockets.
 The snugly fitting join between the two closed valves is called the commissure.
 The inner surface of the valves may bear various projections and depressions that reflect the location and form of organs or muscles that open and close the valves.
 The external surface may show various types of ornamentation including concentric growth lines, lamellae and wrinkles (rugae), ribs, folds, sulci and spines.

 Feeding: a living brachiopod

-Water currents carrying food particles (represented by the solid black arrows in the diagram) enter between the brachiopod valves through the lateral inhalant aperture.
-Food is caught by the filaments on the lophophore arms, and filtered water (represented by the white arrows) leaves via the median exhalant aperture.
+Water currents carrying food particles enter between the brachiopod’s valves through the lateral inhalant aperture.
+Food is caught by the filaments on the lophophore arms and filtered water leaves via the median exhalant aperture.

 The geologists’ tool

-Brachiopods are characteristic of shallow marine environments, and in some Palaeozoic rocks they are the main rock-forming component.
+Brachiopods are characteristic of shallow-marine environments and, in some Palaeozoic rocks, they are the main rock-forming component.
 Brachiopods are also particularly suitable for palaeoecological analyses.
 Influenced by such factors as water depth, salinity, oxygen levels and static lifestyle, the distribution patterns of fossil brachiopods provide a useful tool in deducing the position of ancient shorelines and the past distribution of land and sea.
-Through the rapid evolution of some brachiopod lineages, they can be useful for understanding the relative ages of rock successions, and for correlation.
+Because of the rapid evolution of some brachiopod lineages, they can be useful for understanding the relative ages of rock successions and for correlation.

 3D fossil models